Parents may not notice when children are overweight

 Parents were asked: “Is your child underweight, normal weight, overweight or very overweight?” as well as “What are your intentions regarding your child’s weight?”

-The majority of parents thought their child's weight was normal, regardless of whether or not this was true based on body mass index.
+The majority of parents thought their child was a normal weight, regardless of whether or not this was true based on the measurements they reported for height and weight.

-Every parent who thought their child was obese said they planned to help them achieve a healthy weight, as did about 61% of parents who said their child was overweight.
+Every parent who thought their child was obese said they planned to help them achieve a healthy weight, as did about 61 percent of parents who said their child was overweight.

-Overall, just 23% of parents of obese children planned to help them lose weight, while more than half of them intended to do nothing.
+Overall, just 23 percent of parents of obese children planned to help them lose weight, while more than half of them intended to do nothing.

-At the other extreme, 70% of parents of underweight kids had no plans to intervene, the researchers reported online November 11 in the Australian and New Zealand Journal of Public Health.
+At the other extreme, 70 percent of parents of underweight kids had no plans to intervene, while just one third intended to help their child gain weight, the researchers reported in the Australian and New Zealand Journal of Public Health.

-One shortcoming of the study its reliance on height and weight reported by parents, rather than measurements taken by clinicians or researchers, the authors concede.
+One shortcoming of the study its reliance on height and weight reported by parents, rather than measurements taken by clinicians or researchers, which might be subject to inaccuracy or social bias, the authors concede.

 It’s also possible that some parents didn’t truthfully report their perceptions about their child’s weight in the survey, noted Davene Wright, a researcher at Seattle Children’s Research Institute and the University of Washington.